 Chatbots have become so powerful in recent years that many industry experts consider them the user interface of the future.

-As early as 2016, for example, Microsoft CEO Satya Nadella spoke at his developer conference Build of “Conversations as a platform” and said that the future of the leading software company from Redmond lies precisely in this.
-Since then, dialog-oriented bots have been integrated more and more into the everyday lives of users.
-Today they play a central role in modern collaboration platforms such as Microsoft Teams, Google Hangouts Chat, and Slack, as well as in chat apps such as WhatsApp, Facebook Messenger, and Co.
+Back in 2016, Microsoft CEO Satya Nadella spoke at his Build developer conference on “Conversations as a platform”.
+He said that the future of Redmond’s leading software company lies precisely in this.
+Since then, dialog-oriented bots have become increasingly integrated into users’ everyday lives.
+Today, they play a central role in modern collaboration platforms such as Microsoft Teams, Google Workspace, and Slack.
+As well as in chat apps such as WhatsApp, Facebook Messenger, and Co.

-On the other hand, the use cases are strongly transaction-oriented (book output, apply for vacation days, submit sick leave, etc.) and can therefore be optimally implemented in conversational UIs.
-The HR bots do not necessarily have to work with complex AI algorithms to provide valuable services.
+On the other hand, use cases are strongly transaction-oriented (book output, vacation request, sick leave submission, etc.).
+Therefore, we can optimally implement them in conversational UIs.
+HR bots don’t necessarily have to work with complex AI algorithms to provide valuable services.

-In the following, we want to share some bots that will definitely optimize your HR routine tasks.
+Next we’ll share some bots that will definitely optimize your routine HR tasks.

 TrackingTime Bot for Timekeeping

-Made for every kind of professional, but especially for those who work by hours and monetize their time.
-By create bots, TrackingTime seeks to simplify billing and payroll work with a simple but elegant product to help businesses efficiently manage their most valuable resource: time.
+Made for all kinds of professionals, but especially for those who work by hours and monetize their time.
+By creating bots, TrackingTime seeks to simplify billing and payroll work.
+With a simple yet elegant product, helping companies efficiently manage their most valuable resource: time.
 Find out how TrackingTime bots can help you and your team.

 TrackingTime Bot for Microsoft Teams

-With this seamless integration with Microsoft Teams, business teams of any size can not only track their time but also view what their colleagues are currently working on, get an overview of their projects and open tasks and many more
+With this seamless integration with Microsoft Teams, business teams of any size can not only track their time.
+They can also see what their colleagues are currently working on.
+And get an overview of their open projects and tasks, and much more.

-By using TrackingTime’s bot for slack, timer workers can track of their time right within your projects and tasks in Slack, in an easy way.
+By using the TrackingTime bot for slack, timer workers can easily track their time directly within their projects and tasks in Slack.

-The TrackingTime’s bot for Google workspace allows people to create tasks, track time, check projects progress, see what your team is working on, or invite team members into Gmail, Drive, Docs, and Meet according to your needs.
+The TrackingTime bot for Google Workspace allows people to create tasks, track time, and monitor project progress.
+It also helps them see what their team is working on.
+They can invite team members to Gmail, Drive, Docs, and Meet based on their needs.
 All in one place.

-This includes, for example, AttendanceBot.
-It’s a simple time tracking solution specifically designed for Slack, Microsoft Teams, and Google Hangouts Chat.
-Employees record their working hours directly in a channel with simple commands such as “in” and “out”.
-In addition, they can request vacation days via chat, change their work shifts or call in sick, to name just a few typical use cases.
+AttendanceBot is a simple time tracking solution.
+It is specially designed for Slack, Microsoft Teams, and Google Workspace.
+Employees can record their working hours directly on a channel with simple commands such as “in” and “out”.
+Additionally, they can request vacation days via chat, change their work shifts, or call in sick, to name just a few typical use cases.
 In turn, management can create timesheets and reports, manage vacation requests and much more without leaving the chat platform of their choice.

 Bots for agile teams

-Develop your products exclusively for Slack, Teams, and Co.
-This includes, for example, Polly.
-The company was founded in 2015 by former Microsoft developers and is financially supported by the Slack Fund, among others.
+Products developed exclusively for Slack, Teams, and Co. also include Polly.
+The company was founded in 2015 by former Microsoft developers.
+The Slack Fund, among others, supports it financially.
 So it’s no wonder this survey bot focuses on Slack and Teams.

-This supports companies of every industry and size in collecting feedback quickly – from the right employees, at the right time and in the right place.
-The surveys can be created in no time and automated if necessary.
-Polly is often used by distributed teams to make their stand-up meetings more productive.
-Every day, every team member answers a short survey which tasks they have completed since the last check-in, what they are currently working on, and whether they are blocked and should discuss issues with colleagues.
-Agile teams looking to automate their standups and optimize their productivity should also take a look at GeekBot and DailyBot.
+Polly helps companies of all industries and sizes gather feedback quickly, from the right employees, at the right time and place.
+It allows to create autimated surveys in no time.
+Distributed teams often use it to make their stand-up meetings more productive.
+Everyday, all team members take a short survey.
+They answer which tasks they have completed since their last check-in, what they are currently working on, and whether they are blocked and should discuss issues with their colleagues.
+Agile teams looking to automate their stand-ups and optimize their productivity should also take a look at GeekBot and DailyBot.

-In the area of knowledge management, bots can also help companies to be more productive, for example, Niles.
-The Slack bot is being marketed as a “wiki to chat with”.
-The highlight: the bot acts as another team member to whom you can ask questions.
-If he already knows the answer, he’ll give it back right away.
-Otherwise, it waits until a user gives an answer and automatically saves it in the wiki.
+In the area of knowledge management, bots can also help companies to be more productive.
+This is the case for Niles.
+The Slack bot is marketed as a “wiki to chat with”.
+Highlight: the bot acts as another member of the team that you can ask questions to.
+If it already knows the answer, it will answer back right away.
+Otherwise, it will wait until a user gives an response and automatically save it to the wiki.
 The central wiki that is built in this way is not only available in Slack, but also traditionally in a web dashboard.
-With Kono and EventBot, there are other productivity bots that can be used to easily manage meetings and group calendars in Slack.
+With Kono and EventBot, there are other productivity bots.
+You can use them to easily manage group meetings and calendars in Slack.

 Sales Automation and Support

-In external corporate communication with customers and partners, more and more teams are discovering the potential of chatbots.
-They are used especially in sales or customer support to accelerate traditional lead generation processes through automation.
-Chatbots can now be found everywhere on the web.
-When you visit a new website, you are greeted more and more often by a virtual assistant who animates us to dialogue from the lower right corner of the screen.
+In external corporate communication with clients and partners, more and more teams are discovering the potential of chatbots.
+They are especially used in sales or customer support to accelerate traditional lead generation processes through automation.
+Nowadays, you can find chatbots anywhere on the web.
+While visiting a new website, a virtual assistant often greets you.
+It also encourages you to chat from the bottom right corner of the screen.

-The leading providers of such chatbots include Zendesk, Drift, and, above all, Intercom.
-Intercom is a comprehensive business messaging platform that has long made a name for itself in the IT industry and is very popular among startups and SMBs.
-In addition to “Inbox” for e-mail and live chat support, the solution consists of other sub-products: “Platform” for user analytics, “Messages” for the automation of personalized sales and marketing campaigns, and “Articles”For the creation of a customer service portal.
-The software can thus cover all interactions between a company and its customers in every phase of the customer life cycle.
+The main providers of this type of chatbots are Zendesk, Drift, and, above all, Intercom.
+Intercom is a comprehensive business messaging platform.
+It has long made a name for itself in the IT industry and it’s very popular with startups and SMBs.
+In addition to “Inbox” for email and live chat support, the solution consists of other by-products.
+“Platform” for user analytics, “Messages” for automation of personalized sales and marketing campaigns, and “Articles” to create a customer service portal.
+Thus, the software can cover all interactions between a company and its customers in every phase of the customer life cycle.

-Automation plays a central role in this.
-With the offered chat and answer bots, companies can create their own bots that automatically answer frequently asked questions and accelerate repetitive tasks.
+Automation plays a central role in this scenario.
+With the offered chat and reply bots, companies can create their own bots.
+They can automatically answer frequently asked questions and speed up repetitive tasks.
 For example, if a software customer asks about a certain product feature, the bot can suggest a suitable article from the integrated help center.
-As the manufacturer explains, the bots rely on machine learning and should therefore get better and better with every customer interaction.
+As the manufacturer explains, bots are based on machine learning and therefore should get increasingly better with every customer interaction.

-For example, developers can develop their own complex voice or text chatbots, which conduct conversations in a realistic manner and can be published on mobile devices, in web apps, and chat services such as Facebook Messenger and Slack.
-As is usual with cloud services, there are no upfront costs or minimum fees.
-Customers are only billed for the text and voice queries that are actually carried out.
+For example, developers can develop their own complex voice or text chatbots, which can realistically carry out conversations.
+You can publish them on mobile devices, in web apps, and chat services such as Facebook Messenger and Slack.
+As is common with cloud services, there are no upfront costs or minimal fees.
+Customers are only billed for the text and voice inquiries that are actually performed.

 Bots for every type of business

-A bot that frees us from all those annoying tasks that we don’t like to do so that we can fully focus on creative and value-adding activities is still a long way off.
+A bot that frees us from all those annoying tasks that we don’t like to do, so that we can fully focus on creative and value-adding activities is still a long way off.
 But bots don’t have to be so futuristic to perform valuable services.
-The success they have had on the leading business chat platforms is the best proof that they are delivering real value to businesses.
+The success they have had on the main business chat platforms is the best proof that they are delivering real value to companies.

-From personnel management to product and development to customer service and sales: the application scenarios are extremely diverse.
-Startups and SMBs that are rethinking their processes in the course of digitalization would be well advised to think about integrating digital assistants into their workflows.
+From personnel management through product development to customer service and sales: the application scenarios are extremely diverse.
+Startups and SMBs that are rethinking their processes in the course of digitalization should consider integrating digital assistants into their workflows.
 As we have shown in this article, bots can make every department more productive.